-Or you chose convenience and bought the cheese sliced for your sandwiches or grated for topping.
+Or you chose convenience and bought the cheese sliced for your sandwiches or grated for toppings.
 And you’re wondering how long does the cheese last in the fridge.
 Or you simply bought too much on a sale and want to know if freezing the cheese makes sense and how to do it.

 Either way, if you have any questions regarding storage, shelf life, or going bad of hard cheese, this article is for you.